feriforgacs/producthunt-maker-goals-menubar/README.md

 # About
 Maker Goals Menubar was created to help you manage your goals on Product Hunt.
-It was built as part of the [Makers Festival - The 'API Edition'](https://www.producthunt.com/makers-festival/product-hunt-api-2-0) and became the winner of the Desktop Category.
+It was built as part of the [Makers Festival - The 'API Edition'](https://www.producthunt.com/makers-festival/product-hunt-api-2-0) and became the winner of the Desktop category.
-This was my first Node, React, Electron application so I'm pretty sure there are a lot of things to improve.
+This was my first Node, React, GraphQL, Electron application so I'm pretty sure there are a lot of things to improve.
 Feel free to contribute 😊

 # Features